Rolls-Royce V8 engine

-In the history of Rolls-Royce automobiles, only two distinct series of V8 engines have been produced.
+Rolls-Royce Motors produced two distinct series of V8 engine, and did advanced design of a third.
 The first powered the 1905 "V-8" model and was made in very small numbers.
-The second was developed in the 1950s and was known internally as the "L Series" of engines.
-The L Series V8, in highly developed form, continues to power Bentley automobiles into the 21st century.
+The second was developed in the 1950s and was known internally as the "L Series".
+The L Series, in highly developed form, continued to power some models of Bentley automobiles until 2020.
+The N Series was a design project that developed an advanced four-valve overhead cam V8 that failed to go into production.

 1905 V-8

 Three 1905 Rolls-Royce V-8 automobiles were manufactured using the company’s first V-8 engine design but only one example was sold, a car using the two seat "Legalimit" body.
 This proved unreliable and was later taken back by the factory and scrapped.
 The other two were used for factory transport or display purposes.
 Rolls ordered three more chassis for delivery in 1906 but there is no evidence these were ever made.
 No example of a 1905 V-8 car or engine is known to survive.

 Although the 1905 V-8 cannot be judged a success, lessons learned from the engine were used in subsequent Rolls-Royce engine designs.